Recovery of 21 cm BAO: a configuration-space correlation function analysis: Conclusions

-We apply the statistics with the optimal settings to forecast the BAO constraints for the 21 cm IM experiments including BINGO, MeerKAT, and SKA (Table \ref{tab:21cmexperiments_parameterconstraints} and Fig.~\ref{fig:all_telescopes_BAO_fit}).
-We find that for the low redshift experiments BINGO and MeerKAT, $\mu$-wedge correlation function achieves the tightest constraint for both $ \alpha_\perp$ and $\alpha_\parallel $.
-For SKA-mid, the radial correlation function delivers the tightest constraint on $\alpha_\parallel$, while the $\mu$-wedge correlation function gives the smallest error bars on $ \alpha_\perp$.
+We apply the statistics with the optimal settings to forecast the BAO constraints for the 21 cm IM experiments, including BINGO, MeerKAT, and SKA (Table \ref{tab:21cmexperiments_parameterconstraints} and Fig.~\ref{fig:all_telescopes_BAO_fit}).
+We find that for the low-redshift experiments BINGO and MeerKAT, the $\mu$-wedge correlation function achieves the tightest constraint for both $ \alpha_\perp$ and $\alpha_\parallel $.
+For SKA-mid, the radial correlation function delivers the tightest constraint on $\alpha_\parallel$, while the multipole correlation function gives the smallest error bars on $ \alpha_\perp$.
+Our results also indicate that the 10-wedge setting does not lead to more unstable results for these experiments, so it is preferred over the trimmed six-wedge one.
 Although our analyses are still idealistic, our model captures the essence of the beam and foreground removal effects, and our results are expected to be a useful guide for these experiments.